kinow/nz-osm-server/README.md

 * imposm
 * nginx

-This project includes an Ansible playbook, with automated instructions to set up the environment.
+This project includes an Ansible playbook with automated instructions to set up the environment.
 The playbook works for Vagrant, but it can also be used locally or to set up a server via SSH.

 In order to install the infrastructure you will need: